 - In the large bowl, slowly whisk and add the remaining hot chocolate mixture to the egg and sugar mixture.

-- Pour the mixture into your ramekins, in equal amounts.
+- Pour the mixture into your ramekins (paid link), in equal amounts.

 - Place the ramekins in a baking dish.